Lindo98/LINMTE430_WFC2401-GROUPB-LINDOKUHLEMTENGWANE-DJS04/README.md

 #### Goals

-- **Refactor Existing Code**: Analyse and refactor the given JavaScript and HTML code to improve its structure using objects and functions.
+- **Refactor Existing Code**: Analyzed and refactored the given JavaScript and HTML code to improve its structure using objects and functions.
 - **Implement Abstraction**: Use abstraction to hide the complex reality while exposing only the necessary parts.
 This involves creating more generic functions that can perform tasks in a more flexible way.
 - **Documentation**: Write clear comments and documentation for the new code structure to explain the purpose and functionality of code blocks, functions, and objects.
 - **Follow Styleguides**: Adhere to established coding conventions and Styleguides to ensure code readability and maintainability.